The Edward Cadbury Charitable Trust

 Priority Areas

-The trust focuses on seven core areas that reflect Edward Cadbury's legacy and Quaker values:
+The trust focuses on six core areas that reflect Edward Cadbury's legacy and Quaker values:

-- Arts and Culture - Supporting arts organizations and cultural initiatives
+- Arts and Culture - Supporting arts organisations and cultural initiatives

 - Community Projects and Integration - Building cohesive communities and promoting integration